Home>Ricketts Glen State Park Waterfall Photography

 Read more below about Winter Photography at Ricketts Glen State Park

 Gear: Bring your widest angle lens.
 The most important thing to bring is your set of Neutral Density Filters.
 If you don’t have them don’t go.
 Buy them first.
-Here is the link to purchase our favorite filters and the ones we used with our pictures above. xxxxx.
+Here is the link to purchase our favorite filters and the ones we used with our pictures above.
 A good tripod that is sturdy but light enough to carry all day is a must.
 We recommend a VANGUARD Alta+ 203AP tripod.
 This is what we easily carried all day and it was sturdy enough to sit in the moving waters and not get any blur in our images.
 Bring extra batteries.
-I recommend not going in unless you have 3 batteries in total if you are doing the 3.2 mile loop or the full loop.
+We recommend not going in unless you have 3 camera batteries in total if you are doing the 3.2-mile loop or the full loop.
 You will be shooting in live view mode all day and nothing drains the battery as fast as live view.
 Do not run out of memory cards.
 You cannot just run back to your car here.
 Shoot this raw so you can remove blaring white highlights if the sun pops out.
-Raw takes up way more room so bring extra cards.
+Raw takes up way more room to bring extra cards.
 Bring them in a waterproof carrying case just in case.
 Bring water and food.
 A light backpack is good to have on.
 Thank you to my new friend for saving the day.
-I was out on the start of the hike and my backpack was killing my back.
-I took it off and regrouped.
-In my regrouping my energy bars did not make it into my fanny pack.
-How I did this I am not sure?
-But along the trail I met fellow photographer Brian Kerr and voila.
-He offered me a power bar which got me through to 4:45.
+We were out of snacks and starving when we met fellow photographer Brian Kerr and voila.
+He offered us power bars which got us through to 4:45.
 The moral of the story – Don’t forget your power bars!!
 A super cool guy who saved the day!
 My assistant is now fired.
-Had he of come with me he would never let me forget my power bars.
+She was in charge of the snacks.

 When to go: This is the most important thing to remember.
 Bright sunshine is not our friend when doing waterfall photography but even the slightest drizzle will make the rocks slippery as can be here.
 Timing.
 I got it just right.
 Cloudy skies with only an occasional pop of sunshine and zero precipitation.
 I watched the weather and left the night before I saw perfect conditions.
 The park is closed for the winter except to those who have the proper ice shoes.
 Be sure to check exact details with the park on that.
 Do not do this on a holiday weekend.
 If you can do it in the middle of the week that is the best time.
 I think Brian and I were the only ones there at 7 a.m.
 There was one other car in the parking lot when I arrived.